frontenddogma/web-development-glossary/manuscript/l.md

 : The act of keeping a log file.&nbsp;[†](#w-log-file)

 Logical properties
 : A CSS module introducing logical properties and values that provide the ability to control layout through logical, rather than physical, direction and dimension mappings.
-The module also defines logical properties and values for properties previously defined in CSS 2.1.
+The module also defines logical properties and values for properties previously defined in CSS&nbsp;2.1.
 Logical properties define direction‐relative equivalents of their corresponding physical properties.&nbsp;[‡](#m-logical-properties) ℹ︎&nbsp;[w3.org/TR/css-logical-1](https://www.w3.org/TR/css-logical-1/)

 Long task
 : Any uninterrupted period where the main UI thread is busy for 50 ms or longer.
 Common examples include long running event handlers, expensive reflows and other re-renders, and work the browser does between different turns of the event loop that exceeds 50 ms.&nbsp;[‡](#m-long-task) ℹ︎&nbsp;[w3c.github.io/longtasks](https://w3c.github.io/longtasks/)